About Digital Kamera Speicher

 What are the different types of camera memory card?

-There are many different types of memory card that you can use to expand the capacity of your camera’s storage space.
-These include:
+There are many different types of memory cards or cameras that you can use to expand the capacity of your camera’s storage space, these include:

 SD cards: these are the most common type of memory card and are compatible with most digital cameras.